Why ZealPHP?

 session_start(), header(), $_GET, echo

-all work unchanged via uopz.
+all work unchanged via ext-zealphp.
 Drop files in api/ and they become REST endpoints.

-Many existing PHP apps — including WordPress sites — run unchanged through the CGI worker bridge.
+Many traditional PHP patterns — including WordPress — run through the CGI worker bridge in compatibility mode, with documented limits.
 Migrate at your own pace — file by file, feature by feature.

-HTTP server, WebSocket server, task workers, timers, shared memory, sessions —
+HTTP, WebSocket, task workers, timers, shared memory, sessions — in one PHP application server,

 Competitive landscape